Promotion of DE&I

 - Use of telework system or flextime system without core time

 We also make efforts to encourage male employees to participate in childrearing.
 For example, we distribute materials explaining the parental leave system to male employees when their partner has given birth.
-This has resulted in 74% of eligible male employees taking parental leave (averaging 15 days) in FY2023.
-The length of leave taken has also increased in recent years, with three in 34 employees taking more than a month off in FY2023.
+This has resulted in 67.5% of eligible male employees taking parental leave (averaging 29 days) in FY2024.
+The length of leave taken has also increased in recent years, with 13 in 27 employees taking more than a month off in FY2024.
 We will work on promoting understanding of the program among managers and strive to improve the work environment, in order to further encourage all our employees to make use of the parental leave regardless of employment status or gender.

 Promotion of personnel diversity